Best Practices Articles

 What Is Channel Management?

-Any for-profit organization—and even some non-profits—that depend on providing products and services to customers in order to survive require two core functions: sales and support.
+Any for-profit organization — and even some non-profits — that depend on providing products and services to customers in order to survive, require two core functions: sales and support.
 In today’s world, most organizations that sell products and services also require a marketing function.
 The entire goal of a commercial organization, in fact, is to find buyers, make them aware of the vendor’s products and services, provide those products and services for a fee, and then, as a part of this transaction, make a reasonable profit.
 Now, we all know profit is a function of revenue minus cost.
-If the cost to acquire, deliver and serve exceed the revenue the company generates, then it becomes unprofitable to serve a specific group of customers.
+If the cost to acquire, deliver, and serve exceeds the revenue the company generates, then it becomes unprofitable to serve a specific group of customers.
 This is where a “channel” organization and channel management come into play by enabling cost-effective sales and support for vendors on a larger scale than is possible through direct selling alone.

 With this as a backdrop, we can now see that channel management basically entails five core phases, as outlined below: